MileHacker Logo

 Monsoon & Summer Heat

 Jingzhou experiences a monsoon climate, with the majority of rainfall from April to September, leading to heavy rainfall, especially in summer.
-Summers bring prolonged periods of high temperatures and humidity, with common heat advisories.
+Summers bring prolonged intervals of high temperatures and humidity, with common heat advisories.
 Travelers take precautions against heatstroke.

 Tropical Storm & Winter Conditions